Luggage Storage Vodafone Park Arena

 LuggageHero also provides multi-day storage, because we know flexibility is essential when you travel.

-LuggageHero offers a lower daily rate when you store your luggage for a longer period.
-From the second day onwards, our customers pay only €5.95 per bag per day.
+LuggageHero offers a lower daily rate when you store your luggage for longer.
+From the second day onwards, our customers pay from only €5.95 per bag per day.

 Download LuggageHero’s free luggage storage app